 - Adherence to UL and CE safety standards

 Clean, Always-on Power for Any Critical Deployment

 There are a multitude of critical environments – data centers, airports, hospitals, etc. – where power is a necessity.
 For 3D print facilities, a flywheel-backed UPS system will provide clean, always-on power that’s needed to maintain the strict product quality standards of their mission-critical customers.

-If you’ve been thinking about using a flywheel as an adjunct or as an alternative to battery-based UPSs, CEG can help you make the switch.
-We can assess your specific power needs, as well as provide you with a flywheel-backed UPS system from a variety of industry-leading critical power manufacturers .
+If you’ve been thinking about using a flywheel as an adjunct or as an alternative to battery-based UPSs, CEG can address your unique critical power needs with an Active Power Flywheel UPS system.
 CONTACT US today to get the fly “wheels” in motion!